Fashion Valley mall open for business despite lack of gas

-SAN DIEGO – All freeways have reopened and the Fashion Valley mall will open for business as usual Thursday morning, a day after a huge gas leak closed a Mission Valley freeway and forced thousands to evacuate homes and businesses.
+SAN DIEGO – All freeways reopened and the Fashion Valley mall was open for business as usual on Thursday morning, a day after a huge gas leak closed a Mission Valley freeway and forced thousands to evacuate homes and businesses.

-FOX 5 crews saw dozens of employees showing up to businesses at the mall, including restaurants like Dennys and True Food Kitcher.
-They said they were expecting to work even though 79 businesses and about 900 residences in the area had not natural gas service because of the broken gas line.
+FOX 5 crews saw dozens of employees showing up to businesses at the mall, including restaurants like Dennys and True Food Kitchen.
+They said they were expecting to work even though 79 businesses and about 900 residences in the area had no natural gas service because of the broken gas line.

 Fashion Valley officials told FOX 5 that the mall was scheduled to open for business as usual at 10 a.m.